bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

    ```

 2. Use org-mode hierarchy with * for main sections, ** for top-level tasks, *** for subtasks, etc.
-3. Include point estimates for leaf tasks only, using the Fibonacci scale (1, 2, 3, 5, 8, 13, 21…) in [brackets].
+3. Include point estimates for leaf tasks only, using the Fibonacci scale (1, 2, 3, 5, 8, 13, 21…) in the PROPERTIES drawer.
-4. Non-leaf tasks should not have explicit point estimates.
+4. Non-leaf tasks can have POINTS properties calculated from their children.
-5. File listings for tasks:
+5. Use PROPERTIES drawers for all metadata:
-   - Use org-mode PROPERTIES drawers to list files relevant to a task
+   - Use `:FILES:` to list files relevant to a task
+   - Use `:POINTS:` to store complexity/effort estimates
-   - Place file listings as high in the hierarchy as possible
+   - Place property drawers as high in the hierarchy as possible
-   - Update file listings during task refinement or when adding new tasks
+   - Update properties during task refinement or when adding new tasks

    Example:
    ```org